-I encourage you to review the information on the pages that follow for a complete picture of CU's financial statements and a better understanding of how we're well-positioned to continue meeting the needs of our students, the great state of Colorado, the nation and the world.
+I encourage you to review this publication, which shows that CU's overall net position remained strong in Fiscal Year 2024.
+As you can see on the pages that follow, the big picture is that CU is well-positioned to continue serving our students, the great state of Colorado, the nation and the world.